JahnaviYelishala1/my-portfolio/README.md

 ## Contact

-Feel free to reach out to me via [your-email@example.com] or connect on [LinkedIn](https://www.linkedin.com/in/your-profile).
+Feel free to reach out to me via [231210128@nitdelhi.ac.in] or connect on [LinkedIn](https://www.linkedin.com/in/jahnavi-yelishala-3121b9325/).

----

-*Thank you for visiting my portfolio!*" > README.md